JuanCamiloOlaya/Economics/README.md

 For our purpose, the folders are organized in an easy to review way.
 For this reason, you will find specific folders organization that follows the this structure:
 * _Scripts_: Executable code files (in the case of Python, the codes in .py are here).
 * _Data/inputs_: Data or information that feeds the executed projects.
-* _Notebooks (Only for Jupyter)_: Jupyter Notebook useful to visualize.
+* _Reports_: R Markdown and Jupyter Notebook are useful to visualize the codes and their results.
+Besides, both tools allow us to make the code documentation.
 * _Outputs_: Results, forecasts, predictions, or any output from the project discussed.
 * _Plots_: Graphics developed in the project.

 The organization of the folders varies depending on the type of project developed.
-Additionally, there is an image with a conceptual map that summarizes the elaboration process and a pdf file with the report of the code.
+Additionally, there is an image with a conceptual map that summarizes the elaboration process.

 ## Additional information :books:
 In this section, you will find interesting links that you can review for free if you want to learn more about the topics covered in this project.